SeisComP/seiscomp/doc/base/tests.rst

 We found that Boost Test is the most appropriate, flexible and easy to understand unit test framework.
 Another important fact was the availability of Boost Test on all major Linux distributions via their package managers.
+That
-That SeisComP makes already use of other Boost libraries was the icing on the cake.
+|scname| makes already use of other Boost libraries was the icing on the cake.

-So this chapter is about integrating unit tests into SeisComP with the Boost Test library.
+So this chapter is about integrating unit tests into |scname| with the Boost Test library.

 Apart from the availability of the Boost test libraries, cmake with version